MrzAhmadi/SuperActivity/README.md

-# DEPRICATED DO NOT USE IT
+# DEPRICATED!!!
+DO NOT USE IT
 # SuperActivity

 A library with a Collections of usage methods inside Activity Class <br/>